-I think it’s time that we venture into the ‘where’s the fish eye angle of Vaughan Baker’s backside nollie flip at London Bridge territory now.
+It’s time we venture into “where’s the fisheye angle of Vaughan Baker’s backside nollie flip at London Bridge?” territory…

-Honestly man, let it go – it’s twenty years ago.
+Honestly, man.
+Let it go.
+It’s twenty years ago.
 It is hilarious though.
-Over the years I just tried to avoid acknowledging it, when I was younger I mean, but now I’m bloody 43, I’m a parent, I just do not give a shit that I fucked up the filming of a skateboard trick two decades ago.
-I’ll happily own up to it…
+Over the years, I tried to avoid acknowledging it – when I was younger, I mean.
+Now I’m bloody 43, I’m a parent, I don’t give a shit that I fucked up the filming of a skateboard trick, two decades ago.
+I’ll happily own up to it.

 Go on then.

-I just went through the motions of filming it fish eye knowing it wasn’t recording – you can see me in the long lens footage.
+I just went through the motions of filming it fisheye knowing it wasn’t recording.
+You can see me in the long lens footage.
 I’m literally watching Vaughan do one of the best tricks of his life through the viewfinder whilst being fully aware of the fact that recording is not happening.
-(Laughs), just you know, ‘oh for fuck’s sake’.
-To Dan’s credit, his angle was great so in the grand scheme of things it didn’t really matter.
+To Dan’s credit, his angle was great.
+In the grand scheme of things, it didn’t really matter.

-Yeah true.
-I can see it from both points of view – I honestly think Dan’s angle looks incredible.
+True.
+I can see both points of view.
+Honestly, I think Dan’s angle looks incredible.
 The way it pans up the buildings to that advertising hoarding with ‘Perpetual’ on it – what a perfect way to end the video.
-But then on the other hand, as Magee would no doubt be quick to point out, “Yeah but you fucked up the fish eye angle”.

 How quickly did you own up?

-Oh immediately, I couldn’t avoid it because as soon as Vaughan rode away everyone there came running up to watch the footage.
-It’s the worst feeling, anyone who has spent any time filming skateboarding will know just how crushing that feeling is – when someone is so stoked that they’ve landed something then you have to burst their balloon and admit you’ve missed it.
+Oh, immediately.
+I couldn’t avoid it because as soon as Vaughan rode away, everyone came running up to watch the footage.
+It’s the worst feeling.
+Anyone who has spent any time filming skateboarding will know just how crushing that is.
+Someone is so stoked they’ve landed something then you have to burst their balloon and admit you’ve missed it.
 Even Magee has done it.
-In terms of a trick to fuck up on though, that is pretty pinnacle isn’t it?
-People still talk about that backside nollie flip – he couldn’t have done it any better.
+In terms of a trick to fuck up on, that’s pretty pinnacle isn’t it?
+People still talk about that backside nollie flip.
+He couldn’t have done it any better.